 What have been the greatest joys?
 Have you created any new rituals together?

-Oscar: I could not have said it better myself, Will.
+Isaac: I could not have said it better myself, Matt.
 It’s the greatest delight waking up with you every day and falling asleep together every night.
-We have a ritual on Saturday morning, where one of us (usually Will) wakes up early and procures coffees and pastries from our favorite place, Bluebeard.
+We have a ritual on Saturday morning, where one of us (usually Matt) wakes up early and procures coffees and pastries from our favorite place, Bluebeard.
 After breakfast, we lounge around the couch reading the news, watching cartoons, talking.
 It’s this cozy few hours that always starts the weekend off on the right foot.
-Also, I have loved watching Will start to embrace his more fey side.
+Also, I have loved watching Matt start to embrace his more fey side.
 His hair is getting so long, and he is rocking a lot of flower print button-downs lately.
 Honestly, he’s never been more attractive!
 I’m smitten if you can’t tell.

 Subscribe below to receive our blog posts directly to your inbox.